KelvinUbaechu/Weather-Email/README.md

 # Weather-Email
-A script that emails me the forecast everyday
+A script that emails me today's forecast